potatoeggy/eifueo/docs/sch4uz.md

 ### Measuring calorimeters

 Instead of recording the temperature of the calorimeter at any one point, a range of temperatures over time per trial should be plotted to obtain a curve.
 As calorimeters are not perfect and absorb/release energy, it will generate a graph that peaks and slowly returns to ambient temperature.
 To remedy this, the line returning the temperature to normal should be **linearly regressed** and extrapolated to the reaction start time to obtain a more accurate peak temperature.

+## Hess's law

+Hess's law asserts that the change in enthalpy works like displacement - so long as the products and reactants are the same, any reaction with any number of intermediate steps will result in the same change in enthalpy.
+$$\Delta H = \sum \Delta H \text{ of intermediate reactions}$$

+### Enthalpy cycles

 ## Resources